June 19, 2024

 Uncle Shane Charles is a highly experienced and inspirational Aboriginal leader, with a strong knowledge of education and training, justice and cultural heritage within both Aboriginal and mainstream organisations.
 Co-chair on the board of Reconciliation Australia and the Aboriginal Studies and Indigenous Strategies Committee at La Trobe University, Shane is a passional advocate for reconciliation who enjoy sharing cultural knowledge to make a difference’.

-Join us in our Amphitheatre as Uncle Shane Charles guides us through Welcome to Country followed by a traditional Aboriginal smoking ceremony.
+Join us in our Amphitheatre as Uncle Shane Charles guides us through Welcome to Country followed by a traditional Aboriginal smoking ceremony at 5.30pm on the Amphitheatre Stage.

 Bumpy: Gala performance